pganalyze/pgday-chicago-2024/README.md

 {
     "Goals": [                               // List of goals in order {
-            "Minimal Cost": 212.2            // First goal and its associated value },
+            "Minimize Total Cost": 212.2     // First goal and its associated value },
         {
-            "Minimal Indexes": 1             // Second goal and its associated value }
+            "Minimize Number of Indexes": 1  // Second goal and its associated value }
     ],
     "Scans": [                               // List of all scans